Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Limiting NTK with All Wide Layers

-In order to prove our main result of this section, we first need to rewrite the entry-wise formula of the NTK as given in \eqref{eq:limNTK} in a more compact form.
+In order to prove our main result of this section, we first need to rewrite the entry-wise formula of the NTK \eqref{eq:limNTK} in a more compact form.
 In particular, the following lemma provides a helpful characterization of the limiting NTK matrix.

 \begin{lemma} The following holds for the matrices \eqref{eq:limNTK}-\eqref{eq:limNTK2}: